 No matter where people found themselves within the spectrum of art, one question remained: Is it ok to sell my art if I consider my inspiration comes from the Lord?
 To be more specific, the question was often “Is it ok to sell something that God gave to you freely?”
 As you can imagine, I definitely have an opinion on the matter and I hope this article can help clarify this for many of you out there who are struggling with this question.

 In short, the answer is a resounding “Yes”!
 However, not every artist is meant to sell their art and herein lies the issue.
 It really depends on a few things, namely how an artist approaches their creative expression.
-For the purposes of this article (Yes, I know that there is a lot of crossover between these and yes, I understand that I’m going to have to speak in generalities since every situation is different) I’m going to focus on artists who approach their work in 3 different ways: their own personal spiritual experience, ministry to others and vocationally.
+For the purposes of this article (Yes, I know that there is a lot of crossover between these and yes, I understand that I’m going to have to speak in generalities since every situation is different) I’m going to focus on artists who approach their work in 3 different ways: their own personal spiritual experience, hobby, ministry to others and vocationally.

 Art as Spiritual Experience